tytydraco/yessleep/out/I_Am_Rotting_in_My_Apartment.md

 The pastry churned in my stomach, threatening to come up.
 I gagged.
 That *thing* had come from inside of me.

-I wanted to justify it.
-I combed my mind for any recent memory of somehow eating a meal containing whole animal parts.
-I came up short.
-Was this some sort of rare health condition?
+Was this a rare sort of rare health condition?
+I combed my mind for any sort of explanation and came up short.
 Logic was running thin.

 The fact remained: something very foreign had taken place within my own body.
-The human body contained a vast internal world of which I suddenly felt I knew absolutely nothing.

 The eye writhed like a tadpole.
-It was actually moving on its own, thrashing and rolling across the floor.

 I panicked.
 I grabbed a dustpan and swept it and the glass into the trash without ceremony.

 I sat there for a few seconds, considering my options.
-The thought of it squirming in there, alive of its own accord, as too much to bear.
+The thought of it squirming in there, alive of its own accord, was too much to bear.

 I grabbed a wad of toilet paper and fished the eye out of the can.
 Through the thin paper I could feel it wriggling beneath the pads of my fingers like some kind of mutated roach.